Use your longer training rides to experiment with your nutrition.

 In recent years, there has been a resurgence of discussion around metabolic efficiency protocols.
 While many of these are still experimental, we have had success with protocols that help improve metabolic efficiencies.
 These protocols are focused on reducing your daily consumption of high GI carbohydrates and to go out on a ride that lasts less than two hours on an empty stomach.
 By doing so, you should find that within a few weeks you’ll be able to burn more of your fat reserves at higher intensities.

-One of the popular of these diets is the high fat, low carb diet.
+One of the popular diets is the high fat, low carb diet.
 If you are experimenting with low carb diets, then I recommend that you don’t start them too close to the event.
-It usually takes around six to eight weeks for your body to adapt so right now is the last chance you have to modify your diet in this way.
+It usually takes around six to eight weeks for your body to adapt.
 Also, many of the sports nutritionists I work with recommend that endurance athletes use a hybrid approach by adding good quality low processed carbs to their diet rather than following a strict high-fat low carb diet.
 This is because in many cases a strict high-fat low carb diet will reduce the athlete’s ability to train and their overall performance while under a heavy training load.

 On the ride